-The library is open from 8.30 am to 6 pm, Monday to Friday.
+The library is open from 8 am to 7 pm on Monday and Wednesday and from 8 am to 5.30 pm on Tuesday, Thursday and Friday.

 Clinical school libraries

 Libraries for the use of undergraduates are maintained in the clinical schools of the Royal Prince Alfred Hospital, Royal North Shore Hospital of Sydney, Repatriation General Hospital, Concord, Lidcombe Hospital, and in the specialist hospitals.
 One of the largest medical libraries in Australia has been established at Westmead Hospital, and is available for use by medical and dental students.